 The current rail travel passes are:

 - Spirit of Scotland Rover: Offers unlimited rail travel throughout Scotland for either four or eight days.
 Four days of unlimited travel over eight consecutive days cost £149 while eight days of unlimited travel over fifteen consecutive days cost £189.

 - Scottish Grand Tour: Touted as one of the great rail journeys of the world, the Scottish Grand Tour is a circular route that passes through lochs, mountains, forests and countryside.
 Four days of unlimited rail travel is £89.

 - Highland Rover: Gives you four days of unlimited travel over eight consecutive days across the Highlands for £95.
 Although it’s only valid for standard class you can travel at any time and you’ll get 20% off Northlink ferry services to Orkney and Shetland.

 - Central Scotland Rover: Lets you take unlimited journeys between Glasgow, Edinburgh, and the surrounding area for just £55.
 The pass lasts for three days and is valid for standard class journeys on ScotRail trains, but unfortunately you can’t use it on the new Borders railway line.

 - Rail and Sail: Getting to the north and west coast islands has never been easier thanks to ScotRail’s Rail and Sail which combines rail and ferry travel in one ticket.
 Prices vary and are dependent on the specific journey.

 I’ve written a comprehensive guide on How to Tour Scotland by Train so have a read through it to discover everything you need to know about Scotland’s railways and the best train journeys to take while you’re here.

-If you’d rather not listen to the clickety-clack of train tracks hour after hour you could always take the bus instead and Scotland is well set-up for this popular form of transport.
+If you’d rather not listen to the clickety-clack of train tracks hour after hour you could always take the bus and Scotland has great bus services between cities and in most towns.